akkartik/mu/Readme.md

 separated by `->` (unlike the `<-` in *calls*).

 Since mu is a low-level VM language, it provides extra control at the cost of verbosity.
-You have explicit control over stack frames to isolate your recipes (in a type-safe manner; more on that below), but you have to explicitly `load-ingredients` after you set up the stack.
+Using `local-scope`, you have explicit control over stack frames to isolate your recipes (in a type-safe manner; more on that below).
+One
+consequence: you have to explicitly `load-ingredients` after you set up the stack.

 An alternative syntax is what the above example is converted to internally: